How to Handle Parent Stress Skip to main content

 2. Counteracting stress

 Knowing what causes you to feel stressed is a good start but it is equally important to understand what makes you feel good, calm and in control.
-Whatever is happening in your life, along with reducing stress, focus on making yourself feel better, stronger, more balanced.
+Whatever is happening in your life, along with reducing stress, focus on making yourself feel better, stronger, more balanced and a great way to do this is to learn how to balance your cortisol levels naturally.
 Start with yourself Like with the safety procedures on a plane, it is essential for a parent to attend to their own needs before those of their children.
 Being a parent is incredibly demanding emotionally and physically.
 Looking after yourself as well as you look after your children is paramount to ensure you can give them what they need without running on empty.
 Be clear about how much rest, leisure time, etc. you need and give to yourself first.
 Your whole family will benefit.
 Organise and plan Fire fighting is exhausting.
 Planning and organisation increases a sense of control and reduces feelings of overwhelm.
 Being well-organised saves time and energy which in turn allows more time to do the things you really want to do.
 If you need help with this, check out Julie Morgenstern’s book Organising From The Inside Out.
 Do more of what you love If you made a list with one column entitled Chores & Responsibilities and in the second column Things That Replenish Me, would it have an equal number of items on each side?
 Making sure you have enough ‘refuelling’ activities will help you better cope with the challenges of daily life.
 Think creatively about how you can incorporate more of them into your day and your week.
 Slow down time Practice slowing yourself right down by paying conscious attention to the present moment.
 Developing this skill will not only change your perception of time but it will also enhance your quality of life.

 3. Increase support